 The "awesomeness" of God's creation echos throughout those majestic peaks.

 One of the most visited areas in the Great Smoky Mountains National Park is Cades Cove.
-Located about 27 miles from Gatlinburg, it's one of the best places to see wildlife in their natural habitat.
+Located about 27 miles from Gatlinburg, it's one of the best places to see the black bear and other wildlife in their natural habitat.
 At one time, Cades Cove was a hunting ground for the Cherokee Indians.
 It's exciting to walk through historical buildings that are still standing.
 You'll see structures that date back to the 1800's and 1900's.
 There's log houses, barns, churches, and a grist mill that is still operating today!
 A great way to enjoy the cove is by traveling the 11-mile one way loop.
+It's a favorite among cyclist who enjoy mountain biking.
 Traffic runs slowly with ample opportunity for sight-seeing and picture taking.

 There's a visitor's center located about half way around the loop.
 It has lots of great information about the Great Smoky Mountains National Park.
 There are restroom facilities and a place to buy snacks.

 Looking for a short hike?
 You might consider the Cades Cove Nature Trail and Abrams Falls.
 These are only about five miles round trip.
-Longer hikes that lead to Rocky Top and Thunderhead Mountain begin in this area as well!
+For the serious hiker, the Appalachian Trail and Mt.
+LeConte are much more strenuous, however, the scenic landscape is worth the extra effort!
 Take the family and spend the whole day enjoying this beautiful waterfall!
 Abrams Falls is a moderate five mile hike that is well worth the walk once you get there!
 Take along some snacks for a picnic, or relax by the natural pool that stands underneath the falls.

-National Geographic has lots of information about The Great Smoky mountains.
+National Geographic has lots more information about The Great Smoky mountains.
 Be sure to check it out at http://travel.nationalgeographic.com/travel/national-parks/great-smoky-mountains-national-park/